HasanNahiyanNobel/Learning-Django/ReadMe.md

 1. Added basic pagination where each page has 2 posts.
 1. Added buttons to navigate between pages.
 1. Now posts by a specific user can be viewed.

+## 12. Email and Password Reset
+1. Added my personal email as host.
+1. Added functionality to reset password.